oilyquack/checkout-react-challenge/README.md

 - I have tried to implement some basic styling to make the product user friendly and have some level of intuition as to how to use certain features.
 However, given more time there is more I would have liked to do.
 For instance, have hidable/collapsable elements.
 - The chart proved to be an interesting challenge.
 I'm happy with how it turned out, but there are small features that I would like to change with some extra time.
 For instance, the total axis give options for values with decimal places which can't happen in this use case, so I would like to change the distance between those points.
 I would like to spend a little more time working through the documentation and getting to know how the config is constructed to create more fully featured and controlable charts in the future.
 - The charts also caused some issues when creating snapshots and testing elements.
 I was able to partially get around this by conditionally rendering the graph only if there are reviews, which I feel makes the user experience a bit friendlier as an empty graph on the page looked fairly cumbersome to me.
 For this reason, I do not have a snapshot for the `Chart.js` component.
 I'd like to dig a little deeper and find a solution for this.
-- Features that may have been interesting to include are pagination on the reviews
+- The overflow scroll on the comments has made the user experience a bit nicer, but it may have also been good to include pagination of comments.

 ## Acknowledgements